facelessuser/wcmatch/docs/src/markdown/glob.md

 If you would like for `globmatch` (or [`globfilter`](#globfilter)) to operate on your current filesystem directly, simply pass in the [`REALPATH`](#realpath) flag.
-When enabled, the path under consideration will be analyzed and will use that context to determine if the file exists, if it is a directory, does it's context make sense compared to what the pattern is looking vs the current working directory, or if it has symlinks that should not be matched by [`GLOBSTAR`](#globstar).
+When enabled, the path under consideration will be analyzed and will use that context to determine if the file exists, if it is a directory, does it's context make sense compared to what the pattern is looking vs the current working directory, or if it has symlinks that should not be traversed by [`GLOBSTAR`](#globstar).

 Here we use [`REALPATH`](#realpath) and can see that `globmatch` now knows that `doc` is a directory.